HR ANALYTICS

 Absenteeism and performance are strongly correlated.
 Employees who are engaged and satisfied with their job perform better and rarely miss work.

-Someone who is disengaged and unhappy with their job will have higher absenteeism rates and lower performance.
-Plus, high absenteeism rates often precede resignations, so this metric is crucial to track for any business.
+On the other hand, employees who are disengaged and unhappy with their jobs will have higher absenteeism rates and lower performance.
+High absenteeism rates also often precede resignations, making it acritical metric for any business to track.

 3. Net promoter score

-The net promoter score (NPS) is a less common, yet effective way to track performance.
-The NPS is a number, usually between 1-10, that represents how likely an employee is to recommend the company to a friend.
+The net promoter score (NPS) is a less common yet very effective way to gauge employee commitment to the organization.
+The NPS is a number, usually between 1 and 10, that represents how likely an employee is to recommend the company to a friend.
+It’s based on their rating of the statement: “I would recommend (company) as a great place to work.”

-A score of 9-10 means the employee would 100% recommend the company.
-It also shows you the person is highly satisfied with their job, engaged, and likely a top performer.
+A score of 9-10 means the employee would definitely recommend the company.
+It also indicates that the employee is highly satisfied with their job, engaged, and likely to be a top performer.

 4. Role-specific KPIs